Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 which are rather countries playing an important role in the international politics have a higher chance to be mentioned all around the globe, than events happening in countries less known in the world (as example, we chose Malawi, a small African country).
 Hence, it seems as if a breaking news, independent of how emotional or not it is, can reach a large number of people.
-On the other hand, if we look for example at India, we see that it receives a lot of attention in its surroundings but much less further.
+On the other hand, if we look for example at India, we see that it receives a lot of attention in its surroundings but much less further away.
 {: style="text-align: justify"}